HwWobbe/WipHww/README.md

       - link to the PostalCodesCa introduction - which shiould link to the wikiPedia page
     - further integration to myId should also happen
       - consider the E0n app as an entry point
+- 2023-11-25: back from a visit to the University of Waterlooto, talking about DataDictionaries

 - Business Continuity requires Ownership Transition